faraji-ombonya/learning-javascript/README.md

 When adding a new contact, check if the user has entered all the necessary data.
 If at least one of the three values is missing (name, phone, or email) don't add the contact.

+## lab-loops

+### Estimated time
+15-30 minutes

+### Level of difficulty
+Easy

+### Objectives
+Familiarize the student with:
+* Loops (what are loops, the while loop, the do–while loop, the for loop, the for–of loop, the for–in loop, the break and continue statements)

+### Scenario
+We can improve our contact list program a bit by using loops.
+You can now try to display not only the first or last contact, but all contacts in the list, regardless of their number.

+Additionally, try to enclose the whole program in a loop so that the user is repeatedly asked what they want to do.
+The user can choose to:
+* display the first contact (first)
+* display the last contact (last)
+* display all contacts (all)
+* add a new contact (new)
+* exit the program (quit)

+After executing the selected action, the program will give the opportunity to choose again.
+The program should end the actions only after the user gives a specified command, for example `quit`.